Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 05:08

 So, everyone has something in their own situation, it is a lot.
-Further, [Unintelligible 00:05:19] is a different name for many different people.
-And users can take it once again.
+Further, coping is a different thing for many different people.
+And you just have to take out what you can.

 Chantelle Ellem 05:28